 Alex was born in Moldova but now resides in Washington and is returning for his 3rd year.
 He became a professional carver in 2014 after taking 1st in the semi-pro division that takes place in Reedsport.
 Alex has a studio in Yelm and is a full-time carver.

 Bongo Love from Zimbabwe

-Bingo is from Zimbabwe and is returning for his 3rd year.
+Bingo is from Zimbabwe and is returning for his 4rd year.
 He started carving stone and wood when he was very young.
 His Grandfather was his mentor and influencer, as it is common for families to pass the trade of sculpting down to the next generation.
+Bongo’s animal pieces are symbolic of their tribal cultural traditions and are often inspired by dreams.
+He mostly focuses on mother and child, as well as family abstract pieces.
 Bongo learned to carve with a homemade adze and he began to master his sculptors to exhibits in galleries in both Europe and the USA.
 He has won multiple awards at chainsaw carving competitions.